-For students who find themselves struggling financially whilst enrolled on a course at Trinity Laban, there are a limited number of bursaries they may be eligible to apply for through the Student Services Department.
-They are allocated on the basis of financial need and in the form of a contribution towards the cost of accommodation, tuition fees, general living expenses or external courses costs - depending on which Bursary is applied for.
+For students who find themselves struggling financially whilst enrolled on a course at Trinity Laban, there is a Financial Support Grant.
+This is allocated on the basis of financial need and in the form of a contribution towards the cost of accommodation, general living expenses or external events costs - depending on which element is applied for.

 For more information, please contact any of the following: